 In the beginning, people used animal skins or natural fibers made from straw, cotton, and silk.
 Then metals – copper and steel, replaced them.
-The increasing of the threat level effectiveness stimulates the body armor improvement.
+Increasing of the threat level effectiveness stimulates the body armor improvement.
 In modern times, we have reinvented the wear, light, and high protection simultaneously.
 What is soft body armor and how does it work?

 What is Soft Body Armor?

-Unlike hard body armor, the soft one:
+Unlike hard body armor, soft body armor one:

-- minimizes wearer fatigue
+• minimizes wearer fatigue

-- provides sufficient breathability for extended use
+• provides sufficient breathability for extended use

-- does not restrict the wearer’s mobility
+• does not restrict the mobility

 To solve the problem, manufacturers integrate discrete armor solutions to increase the level of protection for several types of threats.
 The armor of this type is classified as “in-conjunction”.